RakhithJK/OfficeDev-teams-toolkit-wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 Teams Toolkit continuously evolves to offer more powerful features for developers.
 Teams Toolkit 5.0 provides following new features to help you better build your existing Teams app project using Teams Toolkit:
 * Use an existing Teams app ID
-* Use an existing Azure AD app registration ID
+* Use an existing Microsoft Entra app registration ID
 * Use a different tunneling solution or customize the defaults
 * Use existing infrastructure, resource groups, and more when provisioning
 * Add custom steps to debugging, provisioning, deploying, publishing, etc.